akashpalrecha/classification_oversampling/README.md

 # Oversampling Image classification datasets for Fastai - a simple approach

->This README is INCOMPLETE <br>
->It will be updated within a week from now

 This package aims to make it easy to use oversampling in image classification datasets.
 Datasets with an imbalance between the number of data points per category are pretty common.<br>
 This package converts data into a format that works well with Fastai's ImageDataBunch class.